aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/gloweffect/_index.md

 ```

-the degree of transparency of the glow effect.
+Gets the degree of transparency of the glow effect.
 Range from 0.0 (opaque) to 1.0 (clear).

 **Returns:**
 double